unswmedicine/anzard/manual/_posts/0000-01-02-getting-an-account.md

 *Fig 2.
 Request account page*

 ## What will happen afterwards
-After you request an account, your request will be reviewed by ANZNN administrators.
+After you request an account, your request will be reviewed by ANZARD administrators.
 Once approved, you will receive an email notification.
 Once you receive this notification you will be able to log in.

 ## How to log in
-Go to the ANZNN home page and enter your email address and the password you chose when requesting an account.
+Go to the ANZARD home page and enter your email address and the password you chose when requesting an account.

 ## What to do if you can't log in
 If you're having trouble logging in, you can use the 'Forgot your password?' link on the home page to create a new password.
 A password reset link will be sent to the email address you registered with.
-If you are still having difficulties, please contact ANZNN.
+If you are still having difficulties, please contact ANZARD.